 - Set up an on-demand, elastic cloud computing service.
-Service providers can sell self service virtual machine instances, storage volumes, and networking configurations over the Internet. - Set up an on-premise private cloud for use by employees.
+Service providers can sell self service virtual machine instances, storage volumes, and networking configurations over the Internet. - Soft up an on promise private cloud for use hyperplayable.
+Dather than managing virtual machines in the same way.

+Set up an on-premise private cloud for use by employees.
 Rather than managing virtual machines in the same way as physical machines, with CloudStack an enterprise can offer self-service virtual machines to users without involving IT departments.